Last Updated on 29 January 2026 by Cycloscope

 Wild camping in Estonia

-In Estonia free camping is not forbidden but even encouraged, it is allowed on government land (called Riigimets) even if some national parks may have restrictions; in this case, you will find signage at the entrance.
-There is a great culture of free camping and you shouldn’t have any problems with the locals.
+In Estonia, free camping is not forbidden but is even encouraged; it is allowed on government land (called Riigimets), even if some national parks may have restrictions; in such cases, you will find signage at the entrance.
+There is a great culture of free camping, and you shouldn’t have any problems with the locals.

-Once you get the results you can see the GPS coordinates, any rules of the place, if there is a bathroom, if it is accessible to disabled people and other information, as well as a phone number to contact in case of need or to collect the keys of closed shelters.
-By clicking on “booking” you can book the shelters for a fee.
+Once you get the results, you can see the GPS coordinates, any rules for the place, whether there is a bathroom, whether it is accessible to people with disabilities, and other information, as well as a phone number to contact in case of need or to collect the keys for closed shelters.
+By clicking on “booking,” you can book the shelters for a fee.

 Campsites in Estonia

 Equipped campsites in Estonia are quite common and very cheap, from about 4€ upwards for a tent and two people.
-They usually are basic facilities but mostly feature everything you’ll need.
+They’re usually basic facilities but usually feature everything you’ll need.

-Some also have wooden bungalows as happens in Scandinavia.
-For what is our experience, almost all campgrounds close at the end of September, some even earlier.
+Some also have wooden bungalows, as happens in Scandinavia.
+From our experience, almost all campgrounds close at the end of September, some even earlier.

 Hotels and Hostels in Estonia

-If, however, you do not want to share the room we have found the apartments very convenient.
-At least for those traveling by bike, they are perfect, they cost more or less like a hotel room (but in many cases even less, being managed by individuals), are equipped with a kitchen and washing machine and you can keep your bike at home.
+If you do not want to share the room, however, we have found the apartments very convenient.
+At least for those traveling by bike, they are perfect: they cost about the same as a hotel room (and in many cases even less, since they are managed by individuals), include a kitchen and washing machine, and you can keep your bike at home.

 Couchsurfing and Warmshowers in Estonia

-The Warmshowers community is not very large in Estonia, we did not have much luck but it never hurts trying.
-Couchsurfing has a large community but they are mostly in the cities.
+The Warmshowers community in Estonia is not very large; we did not have much luck, but it never hurts to try.
+Couchsurfing has a large community, but it is mostly in cities.

 For those who do not know what Warmshowers and Couchsurfing are, take a look here.